-SAVANNAH, GA – October 22, 2019 – The American Traditions Vocal Competition’s (ATC) unveil of its 2020 contestants is right around the corner and the organization is thrilled to announce its star-studded lineup of judges for the 2020 season: singer, actress, songwriter and recording artist Morgan James; nine-time Grammy winner and seventeen-time Grammy nominee Janis Siegel; and Grammy nominee Jubilant Sykes.
-The 27th Annual ATC will begin at 7:30 p.m.
-Monday, Feb.
-17, with these phenomenal vocalists performing in the competition’s annual Judge’s Concert, and the competition week continues through Friday, Feb.
-21 with rounds of competition featuring some of the best vocal performers in the country, and in the world.
+SAVANNAH, GA – December 9, 2020 – The American Traditions Vocal Competition (ATC) is thrilled to announce its star-studded lineup of judges for its virtual 2021 season: two-time Tony nominee, singer, actress, songwriter and recording artist Kate Baldwin; Grammy winner, nominee, and acclaimed jazz vocalist, Kurt Elling; and Grammy nominee and renowned opera singer Lawrence Brownlee.
+The 28th Annual ATC will begin virtually on Tuesday, Feb.
+9, with 28 contestants competing in the quarterfinals.
+The highly lauded judges will take the stage for the ATC’s traditional Judge’s concert on Tuesday, Feb.
+16. The competition week continues through Saturday, Feb.
+19 with rounds of competition featuring some of the best vocal performers in the world.

 The American Traditions Vocal Competition celebrates and preserves all styles of classic American music.
 The organization promotes these songs by producing an annual vocal competition in Savannah, Georgia, that awards over $35,000 in cash prizes.
 The ATC is committed to serving the great Savannah community.
 The organization provides musical education, musical opportunities and performances for Savannah locals of all ages.
 This 501(c)(3) arts institution was born of the desire to foster and preserve traditions of musical expressions, which have been significant in the culture of the United States, by celebrating the repertoire that represents both the art and the popular cultures of our country.